Catharine Macaulay: Treatise on the Immutability of Moral Truth

-She was a lifelong member of the Church of England, although her apparent free expression of heterodox religious opinions shocked some of her contemporariness and led to accusations of infidelity.
+She was a lifelong member of the Church of England, although her apparent free expression of heterodox religious opinions shocked some of her contemporaries and led to accusations of infidelity.
 In her Treatise she wrote that God was "omnipotent in the largest sense of the word, and that his works and commands" were "founded in righteousness and not in mere will".
 The Treatise revealed her optimism about humanity and the belief in the attainment of perfection in individuals and society.
 She also claimed that reason, without faith, was insufficient and wrote of the need for the Church to concentrate "on the practical doctrines of the Christian religion", such as man's God-given powers of bettering his own condition and reducing evil.
 She also rejected the idea of an inherent human nature: "There is not a virtue or a vice that belongs to humanity, which we do not make ourselves".

 Macaulay believed in the afterlife.
 When she became dangerously ill in 1777 in Paris, she told a friend that death did not scare her for it was but "a short separation between virtuous friends" after which they would be reunited "in a more perfect state".

 Letters on Education

 She wrote in 1790 in her Letters on Education, as Mary Wollstonecraft did two years later in A Vindication of the Rights of Woman, that the apparent weakness of women was due to their mis-education.

 In the Letters she wrote "the thoughts of a fatherless universe, and a set of beings let loose by chance or fate on one another, without other law than power dictates and opportunity gives a right to exact, chills the sensibility of the feeling mind into indifference and despair".

+Macaulay's writings set up Wollstonecraft to structure her following pieces.
+In Macaulay she dismisses the ideas of Rousseau and instead suggests that education should be taught equally no matter what sex a person may be.
+Equal schooling will help push towards a more equal society and help eliminate false ideas about gender.